-For Qualified Certificates, Subscriber keys are generated and stored within a recognized Qualified Signature Creation Device (QSCD).
+For Qualified Certificates where the Private Key related to the certified Public Key resides in a QSCD, Subscriber keys are generated and stored within a recognized Qualified Signature Creation Device (QSCD).
 The QSCD certification status is monitored and appropriate measures will be taken if the certification status of a QSCD changes.